-Use these questions to unpack students' responses:
+Use these questions to unpack your group's responses:

-Even if you could see there was an option that was the right thing to do, was it easy to choose that option?

-Did you think of other ways to act in each situation?
-What would you have done differently?

-What stops us from confronting the problems in the world, especially if we are part of the problem?
+- If you could see there was an option that seemed the right thing to do, was it easy to choose that option? - Did you think of other ways to act in each situation?
+What would you have done differently? - What stops us from challenging injustice in the world, especially if we are part of the problem?